slackapi/python-slack-sdk/docs/content/legacy/real_time_messaging.md

 connection with Slack.
 The response contains basic information about the team and WebSocket url.

-If you\'d rather use `rtm.start` to establish the connection, which provides more information about the conversations and users on the team, you can set the `connect_method` option to `rtm.start` when instantiating the RTM Client.
+If you'd rather use `rtm.start` to establish the connection, which provides more information about the conversations and users on the team, you can set the `connect_method` option to `rtm.start` when instantiating the RTM Client.
 Note that on larger teams, use of